farcaster-project/RFCs/10-public-offer.md

 ### Amounts

-Amounts must represent the value in its native smaller granularity format or are otherwise considered as invalid.
+Amounts must represent the value in its native smallest granularity format or are otherwise considered as invalid.
 For example, Bitcoin amounts must be expressed in `satoshi` and Monero amounts in `monerujo`.

 ### Timeouts